Useful Information

 At our practices, osteopaths and physiotherapists work together as a team so patients receive the treatment and advice that is most appropriate for them.

 Osteopaths are primary health care practitioners, now described as Allied Health Professionals.
 They have the ability to diagnose and treat a number of musculoskeletal dysfunctions.
-Osteopathic treatment sessions are often more gentle and usually involve more treatment of soft tissues, muscles and ligaments with manipulation of joints than chiropractic sessions.
+Osteopathic treatment sessions may be more gentle and usually involve more treatment of soft tissues, muscles and ligaments with manipulation of joints than chiropractic sessions.

 Physiotherapists are Allied Health Professionals too.
 They tend to be more experienced in working with people who have had operations or need exercise and rehabilitation to restore their normal function.
 Physiotherapists apply therapeutic techniques and intervention in order to assist recovery of functional limitation and disability following injury and disease.